Code-Institute-Submissions/greek-beaches-memory-game/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
+-   The website was tested on all device sizes that are viewable in DevTools.
 -   Family members and friends were asked to test the website on their devices.
 -   The website was viewed on a variety of devices: